yogurt-foundation/yogurt-css-documentation/src/whitespace.md

 <y class="flex flex-gap-2 flex-wrap justify-start items-center">{% for whitespace in variants.whitespace %}{% for item in whitespace.pseudo %}{% include "variants.njk" %}{% endfor %}{% endfor %}</y>

+Default enabled variants.
+Read more information about the [Responsive](/responsive) and [Pseudo-Class Variants](/pseudo-class-variants/).